Writing for Digital Media

 Microsoft Word word processing

 Students must be able to compose and read documents saved in the Microsoft Word “docx” format.
+If you use another word processor, use “Save as” to convert the file to docx before submission.

 Microsoft Teams